Cavorter/cavort/content/posts/2006-10-20-meme-payload-warning.md

 ---
 <div class='microid-mailto+http:sha1:86e216062920bd4ac6c6c2a26823cb50462ee60c'>

     Some things should be linked to because they are probably talking about you.
-Right this moment, that link is to Charles Stross <a href="http://www.antipope.org/charlie/blog-static/2006/10/lets_put_the_future_behind_us.html" target="_blank">talking about where SF books need to go to regain marketshare</a>.
+Right this moment, that link is to Charles Stross [talking about where SF books need to go to regain marketshare](http://www.antipope.org/charlie/blog-static/2006/10/lets_put_the_future_behind_us.html).